FilecoinFoundationWeb/filecoin-foundation/src/content/blog/unleashing-the-power-of-decentralized-compute-with-filecoin.md

 ---
-title: "Unleashing the Power of Decentralized Compute with Filecoin"
+title: Unleashing the Power of Decentralized Compute with Filecoin
-created-on: 2024-04-11T15:25:37.541000Z
+created-on: 2024-04-11T15:25:37.541Z
-updated-on: 2024-04-11T15:25:37.555000Z
+updated-on: 2024-04-11T15:25:37.555Z
-published-on: 2024-04-11T15:25:37.566000Z
+published-on: 2024-04-11T15:25:37.566Z
 category: ecosystem
-description:
-  Decentralized compute is a distributed computing model that leverages the collective resources of a vast network of decentralized nodes, rather than relying on a centralized infrastructure controlled by a single entity.
+description: Decentralized compute is a distributed computing model that leverages the collective resources of a vast network of decentralized nodes, rather than relying on a centralized infrastructure controlled by a single entity.
 This approach democratizes access to computing power, enabling individuals and organizations to tap into a shared pool of resources without being dependent on a single provider.
 image:
   src: /assets/images/decentralized-compute-v2.png
-  alt: "Unleashing the Power of Decentralized Compute with Filecoin"
+  alt: Decentralized Compute
 recommended-posts: []
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
   title: Unleashing the Power of Decentralized Compute with Filecoin
-  description:
-    Discover how Filecoin unleashes the power of decentralized compute.
+  description: Discover how Filecoin unleashes the power of decentralized compute.
     Key benefits and use cases.
 ---